 We may co-invest in the future with Nuveen's affiliates or third parties in partnerships or other entities that own real estate properties, which we collectively refer to as joint ventures.
 We likely will acquire non-controlling interests in joint ventures.
 Even if we have some control in a joint venture, we would not be in a position to exercise sole decision-making authority regarding the joint venture.
 Investments in joint ventures may, under certain circumstances, involve risks not present were another party not involved, including the possibility that joint venture partners might become bankrupt or fail to fund their required capital contributions.
 Joint venture partners may have economic or other business interests or goals that are inconsistent with our business interests or goals, and may be in a position to take actions contrary to our policies or objectives.
-Such investments may also have the potential risk of impasses on decisions, such as a sale, because neither we nor the joint venture partner would have full control over the joint venture.
-Disputes between us and joint venture partners may result in litigation or arbitration that would increase our expenses and prevent our officers and directors from focusing their time and effort on our business.
+Such investments may also have the potential risk of impasses on decisions, such as a sale, because neither we nor the joint venture partners may result in litigation or arbitration that would increase our expenses and prevent our officers and directors from focusing their time and effort on our business.
 Consequently, actions by or disputes with joint venture partners might result in subjecting properties owned by the joint venture to additional risk.
 In addition, we may in certain circumstances be liable for the actions of our joint venture partners.